Campbell Wealth Management Cuts Position in Bristol-Myers Squibb (NYSE:BMY)

 Campbell Wealth Management cut its stake in Bristol-Myers Squibb (NYSE:BMY) by 13.3% in the 4th quarter, according to its most recent disclosure with the SEC.
 The institutional investor owned 22,346 shares of the biopharmaceutical company’s stock after selling 3,416 shares during the period.
 Bristol-Myers Squibb comprises approximately 0.2% of Campbell Wealth Management’s portfolio, making the stock its 18th largest position.
 Campbell Wealth Management’s holdings in Bristol-Myers Squibb were worth $1,386,000 as of its most recent filing with the SEC.

 Several research firms have issued reports on BMY.
+The Goldman Sachs Group upgraded shares of Bristol-Myers Squibb from a “buy” rating to a “conviction-buy” rating in a research report on Tuesday, December 15th.
 Gabelli lowered shares of Bristol-Myers Squibb from a “buy” rating to a “hold” rating in a research report on Friday, November 6th.
-Societe Generale upgraded shares of Bristol-Myers Squibb from a “hold” rating to a “buy” rating and set a $76.00 price target for the company in a research report on Monday, November 16th.
-Guggenheim upgraded shares of Bristol-Myers Squibb from a “neutral” rating to a “buy” rating and set a $70.00 price target for the company in a research report on Monday, October 19th.
-The Goldman Sachs Group upgraded shares of Bristol-Myers Squibb from a “buy” rating to a “conviction-buy” rating in a research report on Tuesday, December 15th.
-Finally, JPMorgan Chase & Co. upped their price target on shares of Bristol-Myers Squibb from $74.00 to $78.00 and gave the company an “overweight” rating in a research report on Friday, October 16th.
+Truist began coverage on shares of Bristol-Myers Squibb in a research report on Friday, October 23rd.
+They set a “hold” rating and a $65.00 price target for the company.
+Sanford C. Bernstein restated a “market perform” rating and set a $72.00 price target on shares of Bristol-Myers Squibb in a research report on Tuesday, November 10th.
+Finally, Guggenheim upgraded shares of Bristol-Myers Squibb from a “neutral” rating to a “buy” rating and set a $70.00 price target for the company in a research report on Monday, October 19th.
 Five equities research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has given a strong buy rating to the company.
 The company presently has a consensus rating of “Buy” and an average target price of $73.75.

 Bristol-Myers Squibb (NYSE:BMY) last released its quarterly earnings results on Tuesday, November 10th.
 The biopharmaceutical company reported $1.63 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.49 by $0.14.
 Bristol-Myers Squibb had a negative net margin of 0.11% and a positive return on equity of 27.48%.
 The company had revenue of $10.54 billion during the quarter, compared to the consensus estimate of $10.33 billion.
 During the same period in the prior year, the firm earned $1.17 earnings per share.
 Bristol-Myers Squibb’s revenue was up 75.5% on a year-over-year basis.
 As a group, sell-side analysts forecast that Bristol-Myers Squibb will post 6.35 earnings per share for the current year.